 -Delivered at AUBMC

--Had TSH, T3/T4 tested during pregnancy and documented in the medical record.
+-Had TSH, T3/T4 tested during pregnancy and documented in

 -Treatment with anti-thyroid drugs